Kite: How to Delegate Voting Power Privately: Protocol

 \subsection{Setup}

 In this subprotocol (illustrated in~Alg.\ref{alg:csetup}), $\TA$ begins by generating public keys for the encryption and signature schemes.
+The underlying plaintext space is $\ZZ_q$.
+To avoid modular reduction during homomorphic addition, we set the modulus $q$ to be larger than the maximum anticipated sum of plaintext values.

 The authority then creates $L_T$, list of the number of voting tokens held by each eligible voter.
 This list is transformed into a Merkle tree, and its root $R_T$ is signed by $\TA$.
 This step is crucial as participants, at various points, need to prove their token holdings.
-Verifying this through Merkle tree and signature checks simplifies the process, as it avoids the need for direct verification of the blockchain state and computation of balances. $\TA$ is also tasked with updating the Merkle tree root in response to any changes in the token list.
+Using a Merkle tree provides a clean abstraction for the security proofs, avoiding the need to reason directly about the Ethereum state.
+Additionally, it reduces gas costs by eliminating on-chain calls to verify individual token balances. $\TA$ is also tasked with updating the Merkle tree root in response to any changes in the token list.
 Following these steps, the trusted authority proceeds with the on-chain contract setup, executing a series of initializations.
 Once finished, the contract logs (writes on the blockchain) the parameters.